turbinelabs/developer/reference/quickstart.md

 - `TBNPROXY_PROXY_NAME` - the name of the proxy, usually the zone name with a "-proxy" suffix

-To run the Docker container with tbnproxy, tbncollect, Prismatic Spray, and the associated NGINX hosts, use the following command:
+To run the Docker container with tbnproxy, tbncollect, a demo app, and the associated NGINX hosts, use the following command:

 ```shell